 Where to Start

-You can find ready-to-use templates on:
+You can find ready-to-use templates through:

-- Legal document platforms
+• Legal document platforms.

-- Influencer marketing tools
+• Influencer marketing tools.

-- Agency management software
+• Agency management software.

 Customizing the Social Media Influencer Contract